 When submitting the insurance claim to MVP, the covering provider should indicate "covering for Dr. 'X'" in box 19 of the CMS-1500 claim form.

 Provider Directory Policy

 MVP is committed to ensuring our Members have access to the care they need.
-In order to do this MVP requires all individual Providers that have gone through MVP's credentialing process to be listed in MVP's online and paper directories.
+In order to do this MVP requires all credentialed Providers to be listed in MVP's online and paper directories.

 Policy Exceptions